alanbesen/py-special-pie-timer/README.md

 ```

 The next step, i will create a app that show this results on a webpage or, to a LCD display

+This code uses BLE from SP M1A2 and read results.